Build with code

 Want to dive deeper?

-Check out Mermaid's documentation for syntax guides, chart references, and examples to get you started.
+Check out our documentation for syntax guides, chart references, and examples to get you started.

-Describe your idea and get a diagram you can refine, then share with your team instantly.
+Describe an idea, get a diagram you can refine, then share it with your team in seconds.

 Have questions about building diagrams with code?
 These should help.